jhnwnstd/syllabify/README.md

    - **Cause:** The syllabified output does not match the original pronunciation.

    - **Solution:** Review the syllabification rules and ensure that all phonemes are correctly assigned to syllables.

-### Seeking Help

-If you encounter issues not covered here:

-1. **Check the Logs:** Review any error messages or logs for clues.
-2. **Review Code:** Ensure that all scripts are correctly implemented and that dependencies are met.
-3. **Contact Maintainers:** Reach out to the project maintainers or contributors for assistance.

 ---

 ## Contributing